IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 In this tutorial, I'll show you how to work with SDR receivers in Linux.
 [Manjaro Linux] distribution will be used for the work, however, any Arch-based distribution will worked with this manual.

 ## Why did I choose Manjaro Linux?
 There are several reasons why I chose [Manjaro Linux].
-I used Archlinux for a long time and I'm just used to working with this distribution, however, this distribution can be difficult to configure for beginners.
+I used Arch Linux for a long time and I'm just used to working with this distribution, however, this distribution can be difficult to configure for beginners.
 Therefore, it was decided to find something simple to configure, "working out of the box", so that a user who had not previously encountered Linux could easily figure out what's what.
 For this reason, [Manjaro Linux] was chosen.
 As for the popular Ubuntu Linux distribution, in my opinion, the instructions presented below will be slightly simpler than the existing instructions for a similar configuration for the Ubuntu Linux distribution.

 ## What do you need for work?
 - SDR receiver (I will use [RTL-SDR.COM V3]);